OpenMRBenelux/openmrb2020-hackathon/.github/ISSUE_TEMPLATE/hackathon-project-template.md

 What different types of people could contribute?

 ## Integration
-How would your project integrate a neuroimager/clinician/psychologist/computational scientist/maker/artist as collaborator?
+How would your project integrate a physicist/imager/clinician/psychologist/computational scientist/maker/artist/lawyer as collaborator?

 You can check the Mozilla Open Leadership material on [personas](https://mozilla.github.io/open-leadership-training-series/articles/building-communities-of-contributors/bring-on-contributors-using-personas-and-pathways/) and [contribution guidelines](https://mozilla.github.io/open-leadership-training-series/articles/building-communities-of-contributors/write-contributor-guidelines/).

 Try to define intermediate goals (milestones).

 ## Preparation material
 Provide links to preparation material / online tutorials.
-You can, for example, have a look at our [list of online tutorials](Tutorial_Resources.md).
+You can, for example, have a look at the [OHBM  list of online tutorials](https://github.com/ohbm/hackathon2019/blob/master/Tutorial_Resources.md).

 ## Link to your GitHub repo